sayanriju/framework/modules/e_notifier/README.md

 to LIVE.

 ## Run
-- Try an error forexample write an undefined variable `echo $undefined;` in your controller if your settings right when the script run you will get an application error email from obullo e_notifier module.
+- Try an error for example write an undefined variable `echo $undefined;` in your controller when the script run if your settings right you will get an error email from obullo e_notifier module.

 ## Tips